 Stability of care is important.
 Look for family child care homes with a year or more of experience and plans to stay in business.
 Look for centers where staff has remained at work for several years.
-A 1988-89 study of Oklahoma child care programs showed a staff turnover rate of 44% for teachers and 60% for assistants.
 Quality programs will have a much lower turnover rate, giving your child care from the same experienced, trained workers for a year or more.
 Changing caregivers can often stress children and families.